PaulRps/commitmessagelinter-maven-plugin/README.md

 # Example

 ## Basic Configuration
-First, Add that in your POM.xml file:
+First, Add that in your root POM.xml file:
 ```xml
 <build>
     <plugins>